-- All plant, machinery and vehicles associated with the scheme must be maintained to the appropriate standards and must be switched off when not in use. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as much as reasonably practicable by using a 'just in time' delivery system.
-All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials should be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.
+- When not in use, plant and vehicles will be switched off; there will be no idling vehicles. - All plant, machinery and vehicles associated with the scheme will be maintained in order to minimise emissions, as per manufacturing and legal requirements.
+No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Activities involving cutting/planing out will be appropriately managed to reduce the potential for dust creation.
+This will involve use of measures such as dampening down or on tool extraction where required. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.

 With the above mitigation measures in place, it is anticipated that any air quality effects associated with the proposed works are unlikely to be significant.
-This receptor is not considered further in this Record of Determination (RoD).
+This receptor is not considered further in this RoD.